NaomiTerhljan/pushTileGame/README.md

 To run on Mac/Linux:
 - This has not been tested, however as laid out in the project file, running this code relies on the Microsoft.NET SDK, specifically the netcoreapp2.1 Framework
-- Find a version here https://dotnet.microsoft.com/download which is supported on your OS and try the steps above
+- Find a version here https://dotnet.microsoft.com/download which is supported on your OS and try the steps above in your system's terminal instead of Powershell